DNXEMPIRE-1/CandidAI/README.md

-# Brave - Power Your Interviews with Brave AI
+# CanDid - Power Your Interviews with CanDid AI

 ![SS](app/opengraph-image.png)
-Be smarter, be Brave, and use Brave!
+Be smarter, be CanDid, and use CanDid!

 ## Project Overview
-Welcome to Brave, the ultimate AI-powered interview preparation suite.
+Welcome to CanDid, the ultimate AI-powered interview preparation suite.
 Don't be afraid to ace that interview and crack the job!
 We've got you covered.
-Brave is designed to simplify the interview process with advanced AI technology.
+CanDid is designed to simplify the interview process with advanced AI technology.
 Our platform helps you generate, personalize, and share detailed interview forms.
 Prepare efficiently with access to tips, mock interviews, and expert insights.
 Create standout resumes that impress and pass applicant tracking systems (ATS) in minutes.

 ## Features
 - **AI-Driven Efficiency**